hlplab/USEnglish-formant-normalization/data/README.md

 This folder contains phonetic vowel statistics for the phonetic database used to train ideal observers and for the stimuli used in the two experiments (phonetic vowel statistics/), as well as raw data from the two experiments conducted (raw/).
 The csv-file (Experiment-NORM-AB-before-processing.csv) contains listeners' responses to the two experiments, alongside stimulus properties, *before* exclusions.
-The Experiment-NORM-AB-after-exclusions.RData loads the experiment data *after* exclusions.
+The Experiment-NORM-AB-after-exclusions.csv contains the experiment data *after* exclusions.